LDPKiT: Superimposing Remote Queries for Privacy-Preserving Distillation: Evaluation

-For a more straightforward visualization of $|\inferdata|$'s impact, we also present $\student$'s accuracies with the setting of $|\privdata|=1.5k$ with varying $|\inferdata|$ as bar graphs in Figure~\ref{fig:infer_sensitivity}.
-Notably, a reasonably large $\inferdata$ is required for \sysS{} to have an adequate accuracy (\eg~250k for PathMNIST and 500k for Fashion-MNIST and SVHN).
-While increasing $|\inferdata|$ enhances accuracy, the improvement becomes marginal once $|\inferdata|$ exceeds 500k.
-For instance, ResNet-18 ($\student$) reaches 74.35\%, 78.88\% and 81.78\% accuracies on $\privdata$ of Fashion-MNIST when it is trained on $\inferdata$ with $\epsilon$ set to 2.0 and sizes of 500k, 1M and 2.2M, respectively.
-In other words, it is unnecessary to query all possible data points in $\candidata$, as discussed in Section~\ref{subsec:RQ1eval}.
-The trained $\student$ with \sysS{} can achieve satisfactory accuracies using only about 20\% of $\inferdata$ for querying.
-Appendix~\ref{app:dataset_sensitivity} presents the evaluation results for other $\epsilon$ values on the same benchmarks.
-The results match the conclusions drawn from Figure~\ref{fig:infer_sensitivity}.
+Figure~\ref{fig:infer_sensitivity} and Figure~\ref{subfig:pathmnist_infer_sensitivity_10} further illustrate the effect of $|\inferdata|$ under a fixed $|\privdata|=1.5k$. \sysS{} requires a sufficiently large $\inferdata$ to achieve adequate accuracy, such as 250k for PathMNIST and 500k for Fashion-MNIST and SVHN.
+Increasing $|\inferdata|$ improves accuracy, but the gains diminish beyond 500k.
+For instance, on Fashion-MNIST with $\epsilon=2.0$, ResNet-18 achieves 74.35\%, 78.88\%, and 81.78\% accuracy when $|\inferdata|$ is 500k, 1M, and 2.2M, respectively.
+Thus, querying all possible $\inferdata$ points is unnecessary; \sysS{} can achieve satisfactory accuracy using only about 20\% of $\inferdata$.

-It is important to note that the subsets of $\inferdata$ used to train $\student$ are randomly selected in this section of experiments.
-More advanced methods, such as active learning and core-set strategies~\cite{al_in_practice,coreset}, could be employed to identify a smaller yet representative subset of $\inferdata$, effectively approximating the full dataset's ability to train the model or capture the dataset's overall distribution.
-Exploring such data selection methods for $\inferdata$ size reduction is left for future work.